yuminaa/PrototypeECS/README.md

 # YuminaECS

 Serves as a prototype ECS for a C++ port.

+> [!WARNING]
-Not ready for production as of right now.
+> Not ready for production as of right now.

+## Features
+- Lightweight and fast Entity Component System
+- Hierarchical entity relationships
+- Flexible component queries
+- Resource management system
+- Support for complex entity relationships

 ## Usage